abdih17/cheap-noms/README.md

 # Cheap Noms
-An app that uses the Yelp and Google Maps api to generate food options and locations in a easy-to-find-way.
+An app that uses the Yelp and Google Maps API to generate food options and locations in a easy-to-find-way.

 ### User Story